dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 ## What it provides

-- an overview page with scheduler and task-state summaries
+- an overview page with scheduler, task-state, and recent-run summaries
-- a task list with search, state/executor/trigger filters, and sortable views
+- a task list with search, state/executor/trigger filters, sortable views, and last-run status
-- per-task actions for run, pause, resume, and remove
+- per-task actions for Run now, pause, resume, remove, and history inspection
-- bulk task actions
+- bulk task actions for Run now, pause, resume, and remove
+- a run-history page backed by scheduler execution events
+- per-run detail pages with correlated log records
 - an optional login flow
-- a log viewer backed by the dashboard logging subsystem
+- a log viewer backed by the dashboard logging subsystem, including run-id filtering

 ## Install